christytan/OCI-GoldenGate/workshops/atp-d/LabGuide700BuildinganddeployingPythonapplicationstacksondedicatedautonomousinfrastructure.md

 ```
 ![](./images/700/TNSadmin.png)

-- Run the python program to connect to the ATP database
+- Run the python application

+- Password for user 'admin' was set at the time of database creation
+- Connectsring for your database is available on the cloud console.
+Check previous connectivity labs

 ```
  python exampleConnection.py ADMIN PASSWORD dbname_tp